 - Janome Memory Craft 500E Embroidery Machine — $1,979, was $2,199

-Sewing can help you tap into your creative side and save you money on clothes and other projects around the house.
+Sewing can help you tap into your creative side and save you money on clothes.
+With a good sewing machine, you can repurpose old pillows, make your own curtains, swap out old bedsheets for your own, more personalized ones, replace that ancient seat cover, and delve into other projects for your home.
 Depending on your level of expertise, there are a few things you want to consider before buying a sewing machine of your own.
-We’ve done the research for you so you can make an informed decision.
+We’ve researched for you so you can make an informed decision.

 For those of you with a bit of experience, a machine with a wider variety of stitch options is an excellent place to start.
 Intermediate devices can handle heavier fabrics, such as denim.
 Electronic machines are a good option for intermediate sewers.

 Computerized machines are the best option for advanced sewists.
 These machines feature automatic tension, precise controls, and multiple stitches.
-Often, there is an LCD display screen and a touchpad, and these machines can even memorize past projects.
+There is often an LCD screen and a touchpad, and these machines can even memorize past projects.
 Some of them also allow you to download designs from the web via a Wi-Fi connection.